Does Salt Break a Fast? The Truth About Sodium & Fasting

 Q: Will salt water make me retain water and gain weight?

 A: No. Salt helps your body regulate water balance.
 During fasting, you actually need sodium to maintain proper hydration and electrolyte balance.
 Any temporary water weight from salt will disappear once you're rehydrated.
+Most of what the scale shows in the first days of a fast is water anyway — see how much weight you lose fasting day by day, and how much of it is real fat for the water-versus-fat split.

 Q: What if I'm fasting for 24 hours or longer—do I need salt?

 A: Yes, especially for longer fasts.
 The longer you go without food, the more your electrolytes drop.
 Salt water becomes even more important for comfort and preventing dizziness.
 Many experienced fasters drink salt water regularly during extended fasts.
+If you are planning a multi-day fast, it also helps to know what a 3, 5 or 7-day fast actually takes off the scale each day before you start.

 For the complete guide to intermittent fasting, get Intermittent Fasting in Practice on Amazon — and claim 3 months free on our fasting app at fastinginpractice.com/redeem.

-For more on what you can safely drink during fasting, read [What Can You Drink During Intermittent Fasting](/articles/what-can-you-drink-during-intermittent-fasting).
+For more on what you can safely drink during fasting, read What Can You Drink During Intermittent Fasting.
+And if you have noticed a white film on your tongue since starting, see white tongue while fasting: normal, not detox, and how to clear it.

 Want the complete guide?